-The Hospitality and Tourism Management program at Oklahoma State University is a well-rounded bachelors of science program that covers topics including food and beverage management, tourism, event planning and lodging management.
-The program puts students into the classroom, state-of-the-art labs, and offers internships and study abroad opportunities.
+The Hospitality and Tourism Management program at Oklahoma State University is a well-rounded bachelor’s of science program that covers topics including food and beverage management, tourism, event planning, and lodging management.
+The affordable hospitality management program puts students into the classroom, and state-of-the-art labs, and offers internships and study abroad opportunities.
 A majority of graduates find themselves employed or moving onto continuing education within 3 months of completing their schooling.

 Oklahoma State University is part of the state university system and prides itself on its Western heritage.
 The school began as a land-grant mission with the goal of offering education for all comers.
 OSU focuses on offering quality teaching, outreach efforts in the community and various types of research programs.
 It bills itself as America’s Healthiest Campus due to its emphasis on personal fitness and mental wellness and helps make it one of the cheap hospitality management schools with its quality amenities.

 Degree: Business Administration, BS

 California State University, Long Beach offers a hospitality management program that helps students prepare for employment in the hotel and lodging, restaurant, and foodservice industries.
 Some of the coursework includes learning about food preparation, legal issues as they relate to hospitality, financial accounting, and beverage management.
 All students have to complete 800 hours of work experience and an internship.
 Students earn a bachelor of science degree upon completion of the program, and the program is accredited by the Accreditation Commission for Programs in Hospitality Administration (ACPHA).